I have a confession to make.

 4. Eat Less Meat

 If you’re used to a high protein diet, then you know how expensive meat can be.
 If you can find ways to eat sub in cheaper protein sources like nuts, beans, or dairy products, it can be a huge money-saver.
+Eating less meat is by far the easiest way to prep cheap meals.

 5. Reduce Food Waste